Search over 9 Australian Silky Terrier dogs across Australia

 Exercise

-Despite their minute size, the Silky Terrier still needs to be exercised.
-They enjoy short walks or playing with you in the backyard.
-They could also benefit from a trip to a dog park.
+Despite their small size, Silky Terriers need exercise.
+They enjoy short walks or playing in the backyard.

 Training